Active Pilot · Georgia & California

 The Name Nothing Rule ensures the financial concept never becomes the point of the adventure.
 The adventure is always the point.

-Every character is a financial behavior pattern a child can see themselves in.
+Six characters.
+Six financial behavior patterns a child can see themselves in.

 Miller